Mukil-22BEC0480/Customer-Insights-analysis/README.md

-1. Load dataset using Python
+1. Load dataset using Python (Pandas)
-2. Perform Exploratory Data Analysis (EDA)
+2. Perform Exploratory Data Analysis (EDA) using Pandas
-3. Clean and preprocess data
+3. Clean and preprocess data using Pandas
-4. Run SQL queries for insights
+4. Run SQL queries to derive insights
-5. Build Power BI dashboard
+5. Build an interactive Power BI dashboard
-6. Create analytical report
+6. Create an analytical report documenting queries and results
-7. Prepare presentation using Gamma

 ---